 Labour relations in Alberta have been generally stable over the last decade.
-This is expected to remain the same, despite amendments to the Alberta Labour Relations Code that came into force in July 29, 2020.
-In particular, the amendments include removing specific timelines for certification and revocation. specifies on when remedial certification can be used, and employers and unions can agree to alter employment standards rules such as hours of work, notice of work times, days of rest and overtime hours under hours of work averaging arrangements.
+This is expected to remain the same, despite significant amendments to the Alberta Labour Relations Code that came into force in 2017.
+In particular, the amendments include eliminating the requirement for secret ballot voting in certification applications in some instances (where there is card based evidence of more than 65% of the bargaining unit), introducing first contract arbitration, and a broad expansion of the powers of the Alberta Labour Relations Board.

-In 2020, approximately 24% of workers in Alberta were unionized.
-However, the unionization rate for the private sector was just 14.3%.
-74.4% of unionized workers in Alberta work in the public sector, even though there are more than three times as many private sector workers as there are public sector workers.2
+In 2015, approximately 23.5% of workers in Alberta were unionized.
+However, the unionization rate for the private sector was just 10.8%.
+71% of unionized workers in Alberta work in the public sector, even though there are more than three times as many private sector workers as there are public sector workers.

-From 2017 to 2020, 6 work stoppages occurred in Alberta, public and private sectors combined.
-This means there are on average 1.5 incidents per year.3
+From 2014 to 2016, 5 work stoppages occurred in Alberta, public and private sectors combined.
+This means there are on average 1.7 incidents per year.
+This is significantly lower than in the period from 2011 to 2013 where there was an average of 5.7 work stoppages per year.